AaronRobinsonMSFT/DNNE/readme.md

     }
     ```

-- The [`NativeCallableAttribute`](https://github.com/dotnet/runtime/issues/32462) is currently not supported.
+- The [`UnmanagedCallersOnlyAttribute`](https://github.com/dotnet/runtime/pull/35592) is currently not supported.
 This is a limitation until [C# functions pointers][csharp_funcptr_link] are implemented.
-Once this attribute is supported, the above `Delegate` requirement can be lifted for functions marked with `NativeCallableAttribute`.
+Once this attribute is supported, the above `Delegate` requirement can be lifted for functions marked with `UnmanagedCallersOnlyAttribute`.

 <a name="nativeapi"></a>